aridjayarecipes/cutesrecipes.web.app/content/post/2159-recipe-of-speedy-pumpkin-spice-latte.md

 1. Prepare  Vanilla essence (optional)

-We&#39;d be remiss not to mention one more advantage of making the PSL at home: Our version actually has pumpkin in it.
-When we originally created this recipe, Starbucks&#39; version of the PSL didn&#39;t contain any real pumpkin.
+We'd be remiss not to mention one more advantage of making the PSL at home: Our version actually has pumpkin in it.
+When we originally created this recipe, Starbucks' version of the PSL didn't contain any real pumpkin.
 Just be sure to reheat before adding your espresso.
-We fell hard for the Pumpkin Spice Latte from Starbucks, we won&#39;t deny it and you probably did too.
+We fell hard for the Pumpkin Spice Latte from Starbucks, we won't deny it and you probably did too.

 <!--inarticleads2-->